 What is the Seven Canyons Trust?

-The Seven Canyons Trust is a non-profit organization dedicated to daylighting and rehabilitating the seven creeks of the Salt Lake Valley, restoring the health and beauty to the hydrology of the Salt Lake Valley.
-We have developed a visioning document for the daylighting and restoration of the seven canyons creeks, 100 Years of Daylighting.
-This document begins to explore the strategies and ideas to begin the daylighting of our waters, City, Red Butte, Emigration, Parley's, Mill, Big Cottonwood, and Little Cottonwood Creeks.
+The Seven Canyons Trust is a 501-(c)3 non-profit organization working to daylighting and rehabilitating the seven creeks of Utah's Wasatch Range, restoring the health and beauty to the hydrology of the Salt Lake valley.
+The Trust developed a visioning document, 100 Years of Daylighting, for the uncovering and restoration of the seven canyons creeks -- City, Red Butte, Emigration, Parley's, Mill, Big Cottonwood, and Little Cottonwood Creeks.
 This document explores ideas, visions, and goals to begin this process.

 What is daylighting?